Growing Up in a Digital Environment – Finding Balance

 The Hoopla app has an easy way to browse for kid-friendly content: Kids Mode!
 To try it, go to the Settings menu of the Hoopla app on your mobile device.
 Then flip the toggle to turn Kids Mode on or off.

-On your mobile device, the Ohio Digital Library is powered by the Overdrive app.
+On your mobile device, the Ohio Digital Library is powered by the Libby app.
 Once it’s installed, you can easily see the kids’ collection by selecting the “Kids” from the pull-down menu in the upper right corner of the screen.